Sırçalı Medrese

-Sırçalı Medrese (literally Glazed medrese) is a 13th-century medrese (Islamic school) in Konya, Turkey.
+Sırçalı Medrese (literally Glazed medrese) is a 13th-century medrese (Islamic school) in Konya, Turkey, that served as the capital of the Anatolian Seljuq state.
+Primary sources indicate that around twenty-four Seljuq Madrasas were built in this city.
+Seven madrasas still stand in Konya, preserving their architectural heritage.

 History

 Built in 1242 during the reign of the Seljuk sultan Kaykaus II, by order of Emir Bedrettin Muslih for the study of Fiqh (Islamic doctrines).
 The interior is decorated with colourful tiles, hence the name of the structure.
+The building has a highly ornamented stone façade which includes relief work of various geometric patterning.
+Above the entrance is an inscription in Arabic calligraphy.
+The building has an open courtyard surrounded by two stories of the student cells and a large Iwan where the lectures took place.